PaoloMazzon/JamEngine/README.md

  - SAT collisions and simple rectangle/circle collisions are interchangeable
  - TileMaps that can be used for rendering complex tile layers and checking collisions
  - 3D audio support through OpenAL
+ - Optional input management system to abstract away the qualms of managing gamepads and different keys

 Naming Conventions
 ==================